-- 5.5 There are adoption-related functions which may also be the subject of a complaint; see Appendix 2 for those adoption functions included in the 2006 Regulations. - 5.6 For the functions of the Special Guardianship Regulations 2005 included by the 2006 Regulations that may be the subject of a complaint, see Appendix 3.
+- 5.5 There are adoption-related functions which may also be the subject of a complaint; these would normally be dealt with under the Independent Review Mechanism.
+See Appendix 1 for those adoption functions included in the 2006 Regulations. - 5.6 For the functions of the Special Guardianship Regulations 2005 included by the 2006 Regulations that may be the subject of a complaint, see Appendix 2.